L-Ayim/Deformer-Dawn-of-Deformation/README.md

 ### Performance Options

-The renderer now caps pixel ratio at `0.75` and disables antialiasing by default.
+The renderer caps pixel ratio at `0.75` and enables antialiasing by default.
 Adjust `PIXEL_RATIO_CAP` and `USE_ANTIALIAS` in `js/main.js` if you want to trade visual quality for higher frame rates.